 A Cheap Mom’s Guide To Vacationing in Vermont

-For the third year in a row, my family and I pack up the car and head down to Vermont for a vacation.
+For the third year in a row, my family and I packed up the car and headed down to Vermont for a vacation.
 Every year we noticed how expensive this beautiful state is and every year we say the same thing “We should not be vacationing here!”

 Well, that may not be entirely true!
 It takes careful planning and prep work.
 If you are creative enough and happened to choose your time during the warm season, then cheap may be an easier option than you think!